-Plant them in partial shade to full shade.
-In the wild, they are often found in rocky, sloping areas of moist woodland—a good indication that, while these plants like an evenly moist soil, they demand very well-drained ground.
-An acidic soil is best.
-Provide humus for nutrients.
+In the wild, they are often found in rocky, sloping areas of moist, shaded woodland—a good indication that, while these plants like an evenly moist soil, they demand very well-drained ground.
+Mix organic matter into the soil to give the plants nutrients.

 Landscaping Uses, Wildlife Attracted by This Flower

 The shade tolerance of Dutchman's breeches makes it a natural for woodland gardens.
 Many gardeners grow theirs on the north side of the house.